gtwy/IPv6forDuckDNS/README.md

    *  "K0" is an official error code from DuckDNS - check your subdomain and token
    * If you get any other output, something is broken. *See prerequisites.*
 1. The script will automatically save your configuration in ~/ and create a cron job.
-1. Check your crontab to make sure the service has been set.
+1. Check your crontab to make sure the job has been created.